-Our Board nominates Francesca M. Edwardson, Sharilyn S. Gasaway, Thad Hill, Bryan Hunt, Persio Lisboa, Patrick Ottensmeyer, John N. Roberts, Ill, James L. Robo, and Shelley Simpson as directors to hold office for a term of one year, expiring at the close of the 2025 Annual Meeting of Shareholders or until their successors are elected and qualified or until their earlier resignation or removal.
-Both Patrick Ottensmeyer and Shelley Simpson are new candidates nominated by the Board at the recommendation of our independent directors.
-Mr. Ottensmeyer was appointed to the Board in January 2024 as a nonemployee director, while Ms. Simpson is currently President of the Company and has been nominated in connection with her appointment as incoming Chief Executive Officer of the Company effective in July 2024.
+Our Board nominates Brett Biggs, Francesca M. Edwardson, Sharilyn S. Gasaway, Thad Hill, Bryan Hunt, Persio Lisboa, John N. Roberts, III, James L. Robo, and Shelley Simpson as directors to hold office for a term of one year, expiring at the close of the 2026 Annual Meeting of Shareholders or until their successors are elected and qualified or until their earlier resignation or removal.
+Brett Biggs is a new candidate nominated by the Board at the recommendation of our independent directors.
 The Board believes that these director nominees are well-qualified and experienced to direct and manage the Company's operations and business affairs and will represent the interests of the shareholders as a whole.
 Biographical information on each of these nominees is set forth below in "Nominees for Director."

-As further discussed below, two of our current directors, Wayne Garrison and Kirk Thompson, will each transition to the newly formed role of Honorary Founding Director upon the expiration of their current term as a director at our 2024 Annual Meeting and, thus, are not standing for reelection to the Board.
 If any director nominee becomes unavailable for election, which is not anticipated, the named proxies will vote for the election of such other person as the Board may nominate, unless the Board resolves to reduce the number of directors to serve on the Board and thereby reduce the number of directors to be elected at the Annual Meeting.